Domodossola–Locarno railway line: Route

 The route, like other mountain railways, has some dramatic inclines between the Masera and Santa Maria Maggiore (Italy), and between Verdasio and Intragna (Switzerland); in some places the gradient is 60 per thousand.

-A trip between Domodossola and Locarno, takes slightly less than 2 hours.
+A trip between Domodossola and Locarno takes slightly less than 2 hours.
 The railroad connects with the Swiss national railway terminals at both ends.
 At Locarno, trains run frequently to scenic Lugano.

 The name "Centovalli" (100 valleys) derives from the existence of the many valleys along the line upon which are perched small towns.
 The mountainous geography means that there are many bridges and viaducts to admire on a journey.
 The trip is exceptionally scenic and negotiates many gorges.

 Fares and equipment

 Since at least October 2012, there is new rolling stock called the "panoramic train".
 When taking this train, regardless of the type of ticket held, a supplement of €1.50 or CHF1.50 per passenger is collected, in cash, on board by the conductor.
 The departure board mentions "supplemento" for runs on the panoramic train.
-The supplement is not collected on other trains on the route, however for much of the day there is no alternative between Camedo and Domodossola.
+The supplement is not collected on other trains on the route; however, for much of the day, there is no alternative between Camedo and Domodossola.

-Although it is an Italian train, the Centovalli fare (but not the supplement) is included in the scope of the various Swiss Rail flat rate and discount passes, as are journeys from Domodossola.
-The Swiss portion of the line is managed by Ferrovie Autolinee Regionali Ticinesi.
-On the Swiss side, directional signs and employees prominently display the company's acronym, FART.
+Similarly to the international Brig–Domodossola connection (through the Simplon Tunnel), the entire Domodossola–Locarno line is included in the scope of the various Swiss Rail flat rate and discount passes (excluding supplements), the Brig–Locarno route constituting a shortcut between western Switzerland and Ticino.
+The Swiss portion of the line is managed by Ferrovie Autolinee Regionali Ticinesi (FART).
+The Italian portion of the line is managed by the Società Subalpina Imprese Ferroviarie (SSIF).